-The 1980’s, among many other things, was the golden age of horror comedies.
-There had been great films combining horror and humor dating back at least to Abbott & Costello Meet Frankenstein and some even before that, but no single decade had produced as many genuinely funny horror movies as the 1980s did.
-There was something about the time that just lent itself to a marriage of the two genres.
+The 1980s, among many other distinctions, was the golden age of horror comedies.
+There had been great films combining horror and humor dating back at least to Abbott & Costello Meet Frankenstein and some even before that.
+But no single decade has produced as many genuinely funny horror movies as the 1980s did.
+There was something about the time that lent itself to a marriage of the two genres.

-The sheer output of horror movies surely have had something to do with it.
-There were more horror features coming out all at once during the ‘80’s than there ever had been previously.
-They couldn’t all take themselves so seriously.
+The sheer output of horror movies surely has had something to do with it.
+There were more horror features coming out all at once during the ‘80s than there ever had been previously.
+They couldn’t all take themselves seriously.
 Nobody would be able to stand an entire decade of only films like Henry: Portrait of a Serial Killer.
-Humor is necessary to balance things out, especially in a genre that is generally thought of as dark and morbid.
+Humor is necessary to balance things out, especially in a genre that is generally thought of as dark and macabre.

 There’s also the time itself to take into account.
-In America, the 1980’s was such a strictly conservative time that horror entertainment, just by virtue of existence, was somewhat rebellious.
+In America, the 1980s was such a conservative time that horror entertainment, just by virtue of existence, was somewhat rebellious.
 The less seriously a horror film took its subject matter, the more anarchistic it was.
-Here are the horror comedies that prove that more than most, the ones that defined the decade itself.
+Here are the horror comedies that prove that more than most, the titles that defined the decade itself.

 The Lost Boys

 House is a surprising one.
-It’s about a man moving back into his family home to write his next book, on the surface, but mostly to come to terms with the death of his son.
+On the surface, it’s about a man moving back into his family home to write his next book.
+But his main goal is to come to terms with the death of his son.
 It doesn’t sound funny at all.
-It shouldn’t be.
+And it shouldn’t be.
 But it’s such a zany film, completely different from what we normally think of as a haunted house story.
-The setting is gothic, but the tone is anything but.
+The setting is gothic, however, the tone is anything but.

-Fred Dekker did a great job paying homage to the monster movies of the 1950’s with Night of the Creeps but his hilarious feature film debut stands firmly on its own two feet.
-Just on a script level, it has some of the tightest dialogue and excellent pacing of any horror film from its decade.
+Fred Dekker did a great job paying homage to the monster movies of the 1950s with Night of the Creeps but his hilarious feature film debut stands firmly on its own two feet.
+Just on a script level, it has some of the tightest dialogue and most effective pacing of any horror film from its decade.
 It’s funny and extremely heartfelt at the same time.
 The excellent FX work doesn’t hurt either.
-It might not be the most well-remembered of ‘80’s creature features, but man, it is one of the best.
+It might not be the most well-remembered of ‘80s creature features, but man, it is one of the best.